devzero-inc/local-developer-analytics/README.md

 # Open Considerations
 ## Deployment Model
-So far, if we expect this to run on developer laptops, the interaction is either manually initiated or needs device management.
+So far, if we expect this to run on developer laptops, the interaction is either:
+- manually initiated for a single command, or
+- manually initiated for system-wide integration, or
+- installed across a fleet of laptops using device management products.

 ## What specific metrics do we want
 * Time it takes to execute a command
+* Directory command was executed in
+* $USER variable in the context of which the command was run
+* Exit code of the command that was run
+* Host metadata about local hardware (eg: `uname -a`)
-* Time spent waiting on network calls (i.e. downloading packages for dev)
+* [later] Time spent waiting on network calls (i.e. downloading packages for dev)
+* [later] State of local disk
+* [later] State of developer caches at known locations

 ## Product Requirements
 * Aggregation endpoint that stores metadata and enables dashboards/insights to be built/rendered
 * Dashboards that automatically highlight critical chokepoints/inefficiencies for developers -- things like command time execution specifically around tests running or waiting for rebuilds.
+* [next] Resilience to lack of network (by storing locally till network is available)

 ## Project Phases